Westminster Shorter Catechism

 Q. 80.
 What is required in the tenth commandment?

-The tenth commandment requires full contentment with our own condition,[a] and a right and charitable attitude toward our neighbour and all that is his.[b]
+A. The tenth commandment requires full contentment with our own condition, with a right and charitable frame of spirit toward our neighbor, and all that is his.

 Q. 81.
 What is forbidden in the tenth commandment?

-No mere human person, since the fall, is able to keep the commandments of God perfectly in this life, but breaks them daily in thought, word, and deed.[a]
+A. No mere man since the fall is able in this life perfectly to keep the commandments of God, but doth daily break them in thought, word and deed.

 Q. 84.
 What does every sin deserve?

-/Although some sins will be more severely punished than others,[a]/ yet every sin deserves God's wrath and curse, both in this life and the life that is to come.[b]
+A. Every sin deserve God's wrath and curse, both in this life, and that which is to come.

-To escape the wrath and curse due to us for sin, God requires of us faith in our Lord Jesus Christ and repentance leading to life[a] together with the diligent use of all the outward means by which Christ gives to us the benefits of redemption.[b]
+A. To escape the wrath and curse of God due to us for sin, God requires of us faith in Jesus Christ, repentance unto life, with the diligent use of all the outward means whereby Christ communicates to us the benefits of redemption.

 Q. 86.
 What is faith in Jesus Christ?

-Faith in Jesus Christ is a saving grace[a] by which we receive and rest upon him alone for salvation as he is freely offered to us in the gospel.[b]
+A. Faith in Jesus Christ is a saving grace, whereby we receive and rest upon him alone for salvation, as he is offered to us in the gospel.

 Q. 87.
 What is repentance unto life?